File Format

 energy conversion factor (usually 1)

-Software supporting .dv files.
+Software supporting dv files

-Although a realtively uncommon format, the .dv file format is supprted by the bioformats project allowing import of .dv files into software using this library including imageJ, OMERO and matlab.
-Additionally, the Chromagnon image alignment tool will read and write .dv files and it is the native format for DeltaVision microscopes utilising the commerical package SoftWoRx.
+Although a relatively uncommon format, the dv file format is well supported by Bioformats and so supported by most bioimaging programs, including ImageJ, OMERO and Matlab.
+Additionally, the Chromagnon image alignment tool will read and write dv files and it is the native format for DeltaVision and OMX microscopes utilising the commercial package SoftWoRx.